liberland/Constitution/Constitution.md

 #### § 1: Prohibition of Trade Barriers

-The Government shall not impose any duty on goods, services, or capital imports and exports, tariffs, or other measures hindering the freedom of certain goods or capital on the internal market in Liberland and international trade.
+1. The Government shall not impose any duty on goods, services, or capital imports and exports, tariffs, interest rates, or other measures hindering the freedom of certain goods or capital on the internal market in Liberland and international trade.
+2. This prohibition includes but is not limited to restrictions on the quantities supplied and demanded of goods and services, control of the money supply, and limitations on any means of exchange freely accepted by the parties involved.

 #### § 2: No Price or Wage Controls